the-scouts/por/src/por/expected/chapter-14.exp.rst

    i.
 Names:

-      *  The names: 'the Scouts' and 'The Scout Association' 'Beavers' 'Cubs' 'Scouts' 'Explorers' 'Scout Network' 'Sea Scouts' 'Air Scouts' and 'Scout Active Support Units'
+      *  The names: 'the Scouts' and 'The Scout Association' 'Squirrels' 'Beavers' 'Cubs' 'Scouts' 'Explorers' 'Scout Network' 'Sea Scouts' 'Air Scouts' and 'Scout Active Support Units'
       *  All names and appointments which incorporate the word 'Scout' or 'Scouts' or an official section of UK Scouting.

    ii.
 Badges and awards: